bradwright/Realtime-presentation/presentation-notes.rst

 - Transferred via dynamic ``iframe``
 - Uses ``connection: keep-alive`` and ``Transfer-encoding: chunked`` to serve chunks of content into the ``iframe``
 - ``iframe`` inserts dynamic ``script`` elements that invoke a function in the parent window (like JSONP)
-- Constantly loading in IE, which is a bad user experience, unless you use an (surprise!)
+- Constantly loading in most browsers, which is a bad user experience: unless you're on IE, then you use an (surprise!)
 ActiveXControl called ``htmlfile``;
 - Google Talk team discovered this, `according to Dojo's Alex Russell`__

 __ http://infrequently.org/2006/02/what-else-is-burried-down-in-the-depths-of-googles-amazing-javascript/